chromajs/compiler/README.md

 # chroma-compiler

-The globalized compiler for Chroma (Not made for personal use)

-# What is this?

-You most likely won't have to deal with the file if you are using Chroma projects.

-This exports Chroma's globalized compile function for Markdown to HTML
+This is the standard compiler for Chroma and is not meant to be used by developers.
+If you're looking to create a project with Chroma, [see the docs](https://chromajs.github.io/).